-As a web development company in India that provides WordPress SEO services in India, it was easier for me to answer this question.
+As a web development company in India that provides WordPress SEO services in Mumbai, it was easier for me to answer this question.
 However, I soon realized that not many individuals whose websites are WordPress powered know how to well-optimized their website for SEO.
 As such, instead of writing a blog post on the same, I went one-step ahead and asked 60+ experts to share their;

 Mentioned-below is the well-curated answers by these experts.
 Thus, if you are using the WordPress CMS to power your business website then the below WordPress SEO optimization tips can help boost your site’s SEO campaign and can assist you in generating organic traffic; leading to increase in sales and revenue.

 So go ahead and check out their responses now!

 If you’re looking to optimize your WordPress website for SEO in 2018, here’s what I recommend.

 I see a lot of businesses who do not rank well well for their ideal keywords.
 The main reason, outside of links, is often that they do not have a page to target that specific keyword.
 The best way to find the keywords you should try to rank for is to look at what your competitors are ranking for using a tool like AHREFs or Moz Explorer.
 Then, build out the pages on your website that target those specific keywords, and link to them internally in a way that makes the most sense for your user.